The Modern Marketer’s Guide to Marketing Automation

-Before any business invests in marketing automation, it’s important for them to ask “How am I going to fuel my top funnel?”.
-Automation is a great way to qualify and nurture leads, but those leads have to come from somewhere.
+Before any business invests in marketing automation, it’s important to ask “How will I fuel my top funnel?”
+Automation is a great way to qualify and nurture leads once you have them, but those leads have to come from somewhere.

 - Build a contact database by funneling leads from all your channels into one place for nurturing.

-- Set up triggers and rules to guide potential buyers through to conversion.
+- Set up triggers and rules for customer communication that will guide potential buyers through to conversion.

-Successful marketing automation strategies using Chat Marketing will reduce friction and speed up your sales cycle, helping you improve lead nurturing and continue to build relationships well after they’ve purchased a product.
+Successful marketing automation strategies that include Chat Marketing will reduce friction and speed up your sales cycle, helping you improve lead nurturing and build relationships long after a customer has purchased a product.

 Essential marketing automation best practices

-Here are some best practices to keep in mind when creating your marketing automation strategy:
+Here are some best practices to keep in mind when crafting your marketing automation strategy:

 1. Map out your customer journey

 Create a visual map of how customers will move through your automation.
-Use a drag n drop builder with reporting capabilities to your strategy back into the main objectives of your business, quickly and efficiently.
+Use a drag and drop builder with reporting capabilities to align your strategy with your business’s main objectives quickly and efficiently.

 2. Build a contact database

-Run Facebook ads, capture website or landing page visitors, and turn organic social media traffic into subscribers for your contact base.
-Using marketing automation tools such as ManyChat, you can set up opt-in tools once, and let them do the tedious work for you.
+Run Facebook ads, capture website or landing page visitors, and turn organic social media traffic into subscribers for your contact database.
+Marketing automation tools like ManyChat will run on autopilot indefinitely after you set up opt-in tools.

 3. Set up your automation tool for segmentation

-Segment new contacts as they come into your marketing automation software.
-Create a library of helpful content, and deliver it throughout the customer lifecycle to build closer relationships.
+Segment new contacts as they enter your marketing automation software.
+Create a library of helpful content and deliver relevant pieces to contacts throughout the customer lifecycle to build closer relationships.

 4. Score leads

-As mentioned earlier, lead scoring is where you assign points to leads as they take actions throughout your lead generation process.
-As they gain or lose points, you can direct them down more relevant paths to encourage conversion using an automation software.
+As mentioned earlier, lead scoring is the practice of assigning points to leads when they perform actions throughout your lead generation process.
+Using automation software, you can direct them down more relevant paths that align with their scores to encourage conversion.

 5. Prepare welcome sequences

-Whether you prefer email marketing or Messenger, set up welcome messages and sequences to kickstart a good relationship with prospects.
+Whether you prefer email marketing or Messenger as a communication platform, be sure to set up welcome messages and sequences to kickstart a positive relationship with prospects.

-6. Use triggers and rules to move prospects through the lifecycle
+6. Use triggers and rules to move prospects through the customer lifecycle

-Define rules to guide prospects and customers throughout their journey.
-A good marketing automation software will help you identify specific events (Triggers) that result in your system to engage with a customer (Action).
+Define rules that will guide prospects and customers throughout their journey.
+An excellent marketing automation software will help you identify specific events (triggers) that prompt your system to engage with a customer (action).

 7. Automate responses with keywords

-Keywords are an effective way to automate conversations inside Messenger and stay in touch with subscribers.
-Without keywords in place, your bot won’t be able to understand when people ask things outside of the flows you’ve built.
+Keywords are an effective way to automate conversations inside Messenger and remain relevant to subscribers.
+Without keywords in place, your bot won’t be able to understand when people ask things that don’t trigger any of the flows you’ve built.

 8. Personalize and target